Koenkk/zigbee2mqtt.io/docs/guide/installation/20_zigbee2mqtt-fails-to-start.md

 When you have a SSD connected to the Pi, try connecting the adapter via a powered USB hub.

 ## Error: JavaScript heap out of memory
-On memory constrained deviced it might be necessary to run
+On memory constrained devices it might be necessary to run
 ```bash
 export NODE_OPTIONS=--max_old_space_size=256
 ```